Chic but stylish boutiques in two major shopping neighborhoods: Gustavia and St. Jean.

 A staple in St. Bart’s fashion scene, Lolita Jaca is a local brand that is synonymous with St. Bart’s lifestyle.
 The bohemian style is inspired by the designer Faby Jaca’s travels around the world, starting from Asia all the way to Europe.
 Very laidback but ultra chic, Jaca’s designs are light, making them ideal for packing.
 The price point is compensated by the detailed embroidering and a refined fabrication process.
 You’ll find beautiful silk tunics and lovely crochet dresses that are made for your beach vacay.

 The owner, Sonia, places a large photograph of her grandmother, Baya – a Berber Tunisian woman – draped in traditional Touareg fashion.
 The store is filled with accessories from around the world, including Portuguese candles, Bolivian textiles, Moroccan pillows, lighting from Egypt…etc. Even if you’re not on the lookout for home decor, Baya is a gorgeous store waiting to give you a shot of inspiration.

 4. Clic - Concept Store

 This concept store in Gustavia carries a wide range of collections of coffee table books, linen dresses, and even photography by local photographer Sebastian Martinon.
 Some of our favorites are Kate Young Sunglasses for Tura, Apolis Bags, and a Life Size Sheep Stool Curly Brown (cute!).
-Opened by a former stylist Christiane Celle in 2009, Clic started as a bookstore and a gallery.
-Today, it’s grown into am extraordinarily curated concept store where you can lose yourself inside for hours.
+Opened by former stylist Christiane Celle in 2009, Clic started as a bookstore and a gallery.
+Today, it has grown into an extraordinarily curated concept store where you can lose yourself inside for hours.